KILTprotocol/docs/docs/develop/03_workshop/04_attester/02_did.md

 ## Account vs DID

-A full DID needs to be registered on the blockchain.
+A DID needs to be registered on the blockchain.
 For that, an account has to submit the DID creation transaction.
 There is always an account that submits the transactions and pays for the fees and the DID that authorized the call.
 Because the DID and the account are not connected, DIDs do not hold any coins.